pup·py mill noun derogatory

 What is life in a puppy mill?
-It’s a life in a cage, forced to continually procreate in order to satisfy the need for pure bred puppies for sale at pet stores and online for profit.
+It’s a life in a cage, forced to continually procreate in order to satisfy the need for pure-bred puppies for sale at pet stores and online for profit.
 Even so, there is no consideration for genetic abnormalities, conditions or health of the pups or the parents.
-In fact, most mill dogs have a false lineage and unknown health concerns that show up after the pup is sold for a large amount of money, profit being the number one goal for mill breeders.
+In fact, most puppy mill dogs have a false lineage and unknown health concerns that show up after the pup is sold for a large amount of money, profit being the number one goal for mill breeders.

-Female mill dogs are bred continually until they can no longer have pups.
+Female puppy mill dogs are bred continually until they can no longer have pups.
 Then, 9 out of 10 times, they are put to death, no longer having a purpose for their owner.
 On top of it, these dogs have no human connection.
 They live in a cage 24/7 with several other dogs used for the same purpose.
 They urinate and defecate in the cages, on each other and are left unwashed and barely cared for.
 Food and water are given only enough to survive.
 Furthermore, no medical care is given to these mommas and the cycle is endless.

 As per the ASPCA website, puppy mill dogs often arrive at pet stores and new homes with the following problems:

 - Kidney disease

 - Musculoskeletal disorders (hip dysplasia, luxating patellas, etc.)

 - Blood disorders (anemia, Von Willebrand disease)

 - Eye problems (cataracts, glaucoma, progressive retinal atrophy, etc.)

 On top of that, puppies often arrive in pet stores and their new homes with diseases or infirmities, including: